runs0n-dc/ServerSentEvents/README.md

 - (Optional) **IntelliJ IDEA** or any other Java IDE

 ---

-## 🚀 Installation & Setup Guide
-INSTALLATION AND SETUP GUIDES :

-**A. If you have Maven and Java JDK 23 or above already installed  (Follow process 1)

-B .
-If you want to only run the application jar and verify the output (Follow process 2) **

 1. **Clone the Repository**
    Clone this repo or download it as a ZIP and extract it: